Garmin Instinct Series

 The Instinct is Garmin’s entry-level outdoor anchor

 The Instinct anchors the bottom of Garmin’s Outdoor range.
 An Instinct 3 AMOLED at $299.99 sits against a Fenix 8 AMOLED at $849.99, itself already reduced from $1,099.99 at launch.
-The Forerunner targets road and track runners; the Instinct targets outdoor users who want durability and are willing to forgo mapping for a lower price.
+The Forerunner targets road and track runners; the Instinct targets outdoor users who want durability and are willing to forgo mapping to save money.

 Every Instinct 3 model has fallen below its launch price on Garmin.com.
 US cuts are about a third of those in standard models.
 UK and Eurozone pricing have held closer to launch.
 The pattern is consistent with weaker recent results in Garmin’s Outdoor division and growth in Fitness.